MaximeFILIPPI/NavigationStackEX/README.md

 Push, present, and pop your views elegantly, helping you reduce time, complexity, and maintain code clarity.

+And it's Super Lightweight!

 ## Features

 ✅ 100% SwiftUI

+✅ Powerful solution for your Navigation

 ✅ Super easy-to-use

-✅ Powerful solution for your Navigation

-✅ Can predefine the loading of your views in the app, ahead of use, in a more conventional way

-✅ Can dynamically push / present your Views in a SwiftUI style, more modern way
+✅ Lightweight

 ✅ Supports any kind of Views

+✅ Can dynamically push / present your Views in a SwiftUI

+✅ Can predefine the pre-loading of your views in the app, ahead of use, in a more conventional way if needed

 ⚠️ Known limitation: The display of modal views (for 'present' and 'presentFullScreen') are not stackable as of right now (will be in the future)

 ## Requirements

-- iOS 16.0+
+- iOS 16.0+, macOS 14.0+
 - SwiftUI 5.0+